Brandon-Gottshall/SEI-Trivia/README.md

 ## MVP

-_The **SEI Trivia** MVP is to create the functionality of the trivia game with a limited amount of questions without the ability to edit content for the instructors._
+_The **SEI Trivia** MVP is to create the functionality of the trivia game with a limited amount of questions and without the ability to edit content for the instructors._

 <br>